MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Running

  - Style according to Figma - Make color scheme same
- - Email for a player is optional field, only if we want to add that player to captain we will need email
+ - Make sure random assign follow net variance rule, also do not allow a player with previous round partner

  - Creating team, players, match smoothly
  - Run a match smoothly

  - Player sub, a player can be off for a round and can get back in the next round

- - Make sure random assign follow net variance rule, also do not allow a player with previous round partner

  - If a round has been submitted he can not re-rank his players